Lumpsum Calculator India (2026)

 What is a Lumpsum Investment?

 A lumpsum investment refers to a one-time single deposit of a significant amount into a financial instrument like mutual funds, stocks, or bank deposits.
-This is different from a SIP, where you invest smaller amounts at regular intervals.
+This is different from a SIP Calculator, where you invest smaller amounts at regular intervals.
+Using our lumpsum tool helps you understand the Power of Compound Interest on large deposits.

-Lumpsum investments are ideal when you have a large corpus of surplus cash.
-The entire amount starts earning returns and compounding from Day 1.
+Lumpsum investments are ideal when you have a large corpus of surplus cash from a bonus, inheritance, or sale of an asset.
+The entire amount starts earning returns and compounding from Day 1, maximizing your time in the market.

 Is Lumpsum Better than SIP?